simonduane/smart-estimation/docs/explanation.md

 ### Ovo's smart meter dataset

 Once per day, usually in the early hours of the morning, Ovo extends the data made available via the API.
 As far as the files output by my script are concerned, the new data leads to one extra item in the existing current month's "daily" file (actually the old file is overwritten by a new file), and one extra "half-hourly" file.
-At the start of each new month, a new current "daily" file is created and updates of the old one cease.
+At the start of each new month, a new current "daily" file is created and updates of the old one cease.[^4]

 [^4]: NB: These names "daily" and "half-hourly" refer to the frequency of data within the file, not the frequency with which the files are created or updated.